XIRZC/rec2vqa/README.md

 ## References

-This repository is developed based mainly on [VLBERT](https://github.com/jackroos/VL-BERT)(for vlbert pytorch model finetuning and inference) and [MAttNet](https://github.com/lichengunc/MAttNet)(for combining redis, rabbitmq and django to asynchronously request model inference).
+This repository is developed based mainly on [VLBERT](https://github.com/jackroos/VL-BERT)(for vlbert pytorch model finetuning and inference) and [GradCam Demo](https://github.com/Cloud-CV/Grad-CAM) & [MAttNet Demo](https://github.com/lichengunc/MAttNetDemo)(for combining redis, rabbitmq and django to asynchronously request model inference and realtime communication using websockets).